destairdenbi/training-material/videos/galaxy-docker-kitematic.md

 - Windows 10+ users, can follow the
 [Docker installation for Windows](https://hub.docker.com/editions/community/docker-ce-desktop-windows)

-Here we show how to set up your system in the event that you are a non-unix user, or in case your operative system version is older than any of the ones mentioned above.
+In the following demo, we show how to set up your system in the event that you are a non-unix user, or in case your operative system version is older than any of the ones mentioned above.
 Our solution relies on [Kitematic](https://kitematic.com/), which provides an easy installation interface for both MacOSX and Windows systems.

-## Solution
+The set up process shows the steps to install Kitematic on the MacOSX operative system, however, Windows users can rely on the same procedure.

-In the following tutorial we guide you through the steps to install Kitematic on your system.
+## Demo

-The video shows the set up process on the MacOSX operative system, however, Windows users can rely on the same procedure.
+Install Kitematic:

 [<img align="center" src="img/install-kitematic.png" alt="Install Kitematic" valign="middle">](https://www.youtube.com/watch?v=ssnea4HXVfE)